Summer Stock: Plot

 At the annual historical society dance that night, Jane performs a country dance duet with Joe.
 But after the theater people take over with their jazz music and dancing, Jasper confronts Jane.
 They argue, and Jane decides to return the tractor to him.
 When Joe shows Jane the damaged tractor, she is furious and demands that the troupe leave.
 The following morning, she discovers the troupe members have pooled all of their money and purchased a new tractor.
 Jane relents and allows the troupe to finish their musical.

 With the opening just days away, Joe encourages Jane's interest in the theater, and the two begin to realize their mutual attraction.
 Jane returns to the farmhouse, where she sets the date for her marriage to Orville, despite having fallen in love with Joe.
 During rehearsals the next morning, Abigail complains about Joe's stage directions, as she feels overworked and unappreciated.
 Joe complains that Abigail's timing and musical rhythm are off.
 Abigail is consoled by Harrison I. Keath, the musical's leading man, and the two leave the farm together to star in a play in New York City.

 After learning about Abigail's abrupt departure, Joe replaces her with Jane.
 Orville learns about Jane's casting and vows to shut down the show.
 Before the musical begins, Joe expresses his desire to spend the rest of his life with Jane, to which she agrees.
 In the musical's penultimate number, Jane performs the song "Get Happy" in a tuxedo jacket, black fedora, and black nylons.
 Orville arrives with Abigail, who wants her role reinstated.
 Jane refuses to relinquish the part.
 When Orville threatens to close the show, Abigail knocks him out but comforts him when he comes to.
 The troupe closes the show with a reprise of "Happy Harvest".

 Songs

 All songs were written by Harry Warren (music) and Mack Gordon (lyrics) except where noted.
-Orchestration chores were divided between Conrad Salinger and Skip Martin.
+Orchestration was divided between Conrad Salinger and Skip Martin.